 It takes me anywhere from two and four hours to put together a blog post…longer if I’m actually…oh, you know…paying attention to my family.
 Writing, editing, grammar checks, optimizing key words for searchability – because we all want the Gods of Google to smile on our blog posts.
 Taking pictures.
 Adding watermarks.
 Making graphics sized for whatever social media you’re going to promote the post on.
 Pimping.
 Blog posts don’t get read if you don’t promote them.
 Keeping track of the comments and capturing the post for a newsletter if you have one.

 Why on earth would I do all of that for free, and no…I don’t normally consider a product as compensation.
-I have a set rate which is commiserate with the number of readers I have and unless a product is in the ballpark of that rate or something I really, really want, I’m not going to put in four hours of work promoting something so someone else can make money.
+I have a set rate which is commiserate with the number of readers I have and unless a product is in the ballpark of that rate or something I really, really want that I’m not willing or able to buy for myself, I’m not going to put in four hours of work promoting something so someone else can make money.

 Because why would I?
 Why would you?

-If Kate Spade offered me one of her new spring bags in exchange for a blog post or if Dunkin Doughnuts agreed to hook me up with whatever I wanted for a year, I’d look at this a little bit differently.
-I’d also have to buy new pants but you get the point, right?
+If Kate Spade offered me one of her new spring bags in exchange for a blog post or if Dunkin Doughnuts agreed to hook me up with whatever I wanted for a year, I might look at this a little bit differently.
+Might.
+The last time I checked, my mortgage company and the places where they sell kids clothes do not accept coffee as payment.
 Why would I take time that I could be spending with my family, drinking wine or watching trashy television to help sell a coffee mug that doesn’t tip over or a tube of organic lip balm?

 - Companies DO have a budget…